microsoft/ghcrawler/README.md

 # GHCrawler
 GHCrawler is a robust GitHub API crawler that walks a queue of GitHub entities transitively retrieving and storing their contents.
 GHCrawler is primarily intended for people trying to track sets of orgs and repos.
 For example, the Microsoft Open Source Programs Office uses this to track 1000s of repos in which Microsoft is involved.
 In short, GHCrawler is great for:

-* Retreiving all GitHub entities related to an org, repo, user, team, ...
+* Retrieving all GitHub entities related to an org, repo, user, team, ...
 * Efficiently storing and the retrieved entities
 * Keeping the stored data up to date when used in conjunction with a GitHub webhook to track events